-Mike is releasing his brand new CD "Portraits In Fiddles" in October, 2017.
+Mike’s album "Portraits In Fiddles" was released in October of 2017, and was nominated for a GRAMMY Award in 2018.
 See the tour page for dates and the music page for more info on the project.

-In January of 2017, Mike joined Ricky Skaggs and Kentucky Thunder, replacing fiddle virtuoso Andy Leftwich.
-Mike currently plays with Ricky, as well as the Bryan Sutton Band, and tours his own music as well.
+In January of 2017, after several years of touring with the Bryan Sutton Band, Mike joined Ricky Skaggs and Kentucky Thunder, replacing fiddle virtuoso Andy Leftwich.
+Mike currently tours with Ricky, and in between, tours his own music.

 If the tour page is not updated with Ricky Skaggs dates, see www.rickyskaggs.com to keep track of Mike with Kentucky Thunder.

 Born and raised in Nashville, Mike has a special place in his heart for bluegrass and country music.
 At age 14, Mike recorded his first CD, Lost Indian- a collection of traditional fiddle classics.
 Shortly after, the director of Vanderbilt University's fiddle program as well as Mike's first fiddle instructor, Crystal Plohman, invited Mike to teach alongside fiddle greats Vassar Clemens, Buddy Spicher, and Bobby Hicks at the Vanderbilt Blair School of Music International Fiddle Camp.

 Soon thereafter, Bobby Hicks introduced Mike to bluegrass legend Jesse McReynolds, who invited Mike to tour with him and the Virginia Boys including regular weekend performances at the Grand Ole Opry.
 Jesse’s humility, originality, and stamina have been a tremendous personal and musical influence on Mike.